jefmud/jinja-fasthtml-plugin/README.md

     serve(host="0.0.0.0",port=5000)
 ```

-This plug-in (shim ) allows rendering of Jinja2 templates.
+This plug-in (shim) allows rendering of Jinja2 templates.
 Supports 'import' and 'extends' directives of Jinja2.
 However, it doesn't support all of Flask's goodies.

-Although it is not necessarily in the spirit of FastHTML to render an external template, they have written a good project that is surprisingly fun and very Pythonic.
+Although it is not necessarily in the spirit of FastHTML to render an external template, they have written a good project that is surprisingly fun to use and very Pythonic.